jack-bradshaw/monorepo/README.md

 # Monorepo

+One Repo to rule them all, One Repo to find them, One Repo to bring them all and in the darkness bind them.

 This repository contains all public code created by [Jack Bradshaw](https://jackbradshaw.io) from 2022 onwards.
 The code is available for public and private use under the terms of the [MIT License](LICENSE).
 Please direct all questions and concerns to [jack@jackbradshaw.io](mailto:jack@jackbradshaw.io) or file a bug in